 Understanding the specific supplier relationships allows an investor to plan in the case of a problem arising, identifying any potential alternative suppliers and ensuring the business is in a strong position for any negotiations which may arise.

 Different supply chains are obviously affected in different ways and specific categories of product are more susceptible to supply chain volatility.
 For example, consumer goods such as coffee, tea and chocolate are heavily dependent on the right weather conditions and can be seriously affected if these conditions are unfavourable.
-Ensuring there is a plan B in place, such as a dual-sourcing supply chain structure, allows investment targets to accommodate changes to their supply chain and should any price sensitivities arise, the end customer can be made aware.
+And we have all seen the impact of Covid-19 on the manufacture and transport of goods in recent years.
+Ensuring there is a plan B in place, such as a dual-sourcing supply chain structure, allows investment targets to mitigate the risks to their supply chain and should any price sensitivities arise, the end customer can be made aware.

 Investors should carefully examine the management structures of their target businesses and ensure that the current set up is strong enough to keep the business developing.
 Establishing what motivates the team can keep management satisfied and ensures that the business will keep moving forward, mitigating potential people risk.